 The nature of the line could be linear with abrupt, acute, right or obtuse angled turns.
 Or it could be a non-linear track which has ‘T’ and ‘+’ junctions.
 A non linear track may be difficult to tackle as the junctions are all decision points.
 This post will only deal with the prospect of building a line follower robot.
 I will follow up this post with another one to handle the programming and logic analysis.

-The one the left was my first line follower and is still at my loft and the one to the right is an upgraded version.
-You can see both of them have just 3 line sensors (will come to that).
-The third and final line follower I built was the ‘blackboy‘ you already had a look at him 🙂 Unlike its ancestors the black boy had 5 sensors.
+This one to the is an upgraded version of the previous robot.
+You can see that both of them have just 3 line sensors (will come to that).
+The third and final line follower I built was the Blackboy you already had a look at him.
+Unlike its ancestors the black boy had 5 sensors.

 BlackBoy (line follower):

-This is a line follower I designed to trace a Grid type tracks, It has 5 line sensors to track the line.
+This is a line follower I designed to trace Grid type tracks, It has 5 line sensors to track the line.
 This five sensor arrangement is quite good; I have used it a couple of times with good results.
-This I call it the balckboy.
-It has a Beagle Bone sitting on top of it adjacent to the 20×4 LCD display.
-I added the Bone to control black boy through WiFi (you can see a WiFi adapter connected to it even then though the WiFi control is still a future plan 🙂 )
+I call this the BlackBoy.
+It has a Beagle Bone sitting on top of it adjacent to the 20x4 LCD display.
+I added the Bone to control BlackBoy through WiFi (you can see a WiFi adapter connected to it even though the WiFi control is still a future plan.

 This I can call the best hardware design I have ever achieved.
 It was built with such foresight that it is no longer just a line follower.
-That was probably the reason behind the fact that it has a name the others don’t 🙂 It can be modified to work as a edge detector or a wall follower or a maze solver.
+That was probably the reason behind the fact that it has a name while the others don’t.
+It can be modified to work as an edge detector or a wall follower or a maze solver.
 I will publish a separate post on blackboy some time later.

 Building the Chassis: